 Twohig’s previous motions to extend the deadlines have been due to reports by a psychologist being delayed and complicated communication with his client over Zoom, and with the psychologist, a result of the pandemic.

-Quintana, 26, pleaded guilty to a criminal information charging him with second-degree murder on Jan.
+Quintana, 26, of Dulce, pleaded guilty to a criminal information charging him with second-degree murder on Jan.
 22, 2020.
 His codefendant, Andrew Bettelyoun, 25, previously pleaded guilty to conspiracy to commit kidnapping a year prior, on Jan.
 30, 2019.

 Quintana and Bettelyoun admitted to torturing Travis Howland, 28, before binding his hands and feet and leaving him, naked, in a closet to die on Feb.
 2, 2018 in Quintana’s house, according to court records.
 (Details are in the case write-up.)